Entrepreneurship in the Service of Art and Culture

 Each new operatic title was associated with a distinctive iconographic motif, often entrusted to a leading artist, ensuring that it possessed an immediately recognisable visual identity.

 The posters and illustrations produced by the Officine Ricordi from the late nineteenth to the early twentieth century set new standards and mark the birth of Italian advertising graphics in the Liberty (Art Nouveau) style.
-Particularly celebrated are the posters for Puccini’s operas: La Bohème (1896), with its Parisian scenes painted by Hohenstein; Tosca (1900) and Madama Butterfly (1904), with refined designs by Metlicovitz; and later Dudovich’s striking modernist imagery for Turandot (1926).
+Particularly celebrated are the posters for Puccini’s operas: La bohème (1896), with its Parisian scenes painted by Hohenstein; Tosca (1900), Madama Butterfly (1904) and Turandot (1926), with refined designs by Metlicovitz.

 These “artistic posters”, as they were known within the company, were regarded as prestigious hallmarks of the firm.
 Beyond their immediate promotional function, they also played an educational role, shaping public taste.
 Through elegant, stylised imagery, the publisher sought to draw broader audiences towards art and beauty.
 Attention to the visual dimension extended even to stage production: Giulio Ricordi encouraged an integrated approach in which scenery, costumes and promotional material were conceived coherently, creating a unified visual horizon for each opera.